 Community Response Groups will be vital during the recovery of a community.
-They will be able act as a connection between the community and the recovery team.
+They will be able to act as a connection between the community and the recovery team.
 They will have key local knowledge and understand the effects of decisions on the local community.
 They will be able to identify areas of the most importance to the community and suggest ways to work towards the communities' end goals.
 The process around community recovery will be described in greater depth in the Southland Recovery Plan.
-Being involved in Recovery is vital for education providers as the recovery process may impact on their students, staff and long-term business planning.
+Being involved in Recovery is vital for The Salvation Army as the recovery process may impact on their staff, volunteers and long-term business planning.